 After checking into the hotel on May 28, I had a good sleep.

-I shot a video and posted it with music on WeChat Moments, and soon friends back home were liking it, agreeing that the mornings in Malta are beautiful.
+I shot a video and posted it with music on WeChat Moments, and soon friends back home were liking it, agreeing that the mornings in Malta were beautiful.

 There is a six-hour time difference between here and China.
 Six o'clock in the morning in Malta is noon in Beijing.

-In the hotel's large restaurant on the first floor, there is a sumptuous exotic-style buffet breakfast, and we had a great meal.
+In the hotel's large restaurant on the first floor, there was a sumptuous exotic-style buffet breakfast, and we enjoyed a wonderful meal.

 At nine o'clock in the morning, we gathered at the hotel entrance to officially kick off our in-depth tour of Malta.

-Morning: Tour the capital Valletta, visiting the Fountain of the Sons of Neptune, Old Mint Street, St. John's Co-Cathedral, and Barracca Gardens.
+Morning: Tour of the capital Valletta, including the Fountain of the Sons of Neptune, Old Mint Street, St. John's Co-Cathedral, and Barracca Gardens.

-Afternoon: Head to the historical cradle of Malta, the Three Cities, consisting of Vittoriosa, Senglea, and Cospicua, arranged in a triangular shape.
+Afternoon: Visit the historical cradle of Malta, the Three Cities, consisting of Vittoriosa, Senglea, and Cospicua, arranged in a triangular shape.

 The Three Cities were also the earliest "home" of the Knights of St. John in Malta, witnessing the famous Great Siege of Malta.
 As the initial settlement of the Knights, the palaces, churches, fortresses, and bastions in the Three Cities are much older than those in Valletta.